-We first take a look at the impact size of each bias mitigation method.
-For this purpose, for all datasets and all considered bias mitigation approaches~$g$, we measure the part of the test set for which predictions by the biased and the fair models disagree: $\frac{|\Delta_{g}|}{|X_{val}|}$.
-Average results over 10 runs of each procedure are shown in Figure \ref{fig:q1_dp} both for methods optimizing Demographic Parity, and those optimizing Equalized Odds.
-There are clear differences in impact size within each dataset, with Demographic Parity methods differing by up to $10\%$.
-Equalized Odds methods seem to be more overall more stable, except on the COMPAS dataset.
-An explanation for these differences in behavior between DP and EO methods could be linked to the fact that Equalized Odds takes into account ground truth labels, while Demographic Parity only considers predictions and sensitive attribute, allowing many more different ways of achieving a "fair" model.
+We first take a look at the impact size of each bias mitigation method, measuring the proportion of the test set for which predictions by the biased and the fair models disagree: $\frac{|\Delta_{g}|}{|X_{val}|}$.
+Results are shown in Figure \ref{fig:d1} both for methods optimizing Demographic Parity (left), and those optimizing Equalized Odds (right).
+We observe clear differences between methods in impact size within each dataset, with Demographic Parity methods differing by up to $15\%$ (Compas).
+Across all datasets, post-processing approaches (TO and ROC) seem much more efficient than their pre-processing and in-processing counterparts.
+This does not seem surprising as they directly build on the biased classifier rather than proposing a completely new model, and are therefore less inclined to adopt a drastically different strategy.
 Additionally, we note by looking at the error bars that these results are not equally stable for all methods.
 In particular, the deep network-based methods Adversarial and LFR appear to be the most unstable.

-Keeping in mind that the all the presented fair models perform equally well in terms of accuracy and fairness metrics, on a given dataset, some methods seem more "efficient" (in terms of number of differences) in achieving fairness.
-On the other hand, others are possibly making suboptimal changes to the predictions, with therefore a higher risk of affecting the behavior of the model in unanticipated ways.
-This is an issue in contexts where updating a deployed (biased) model with a fair one that differs more than it is necessary (up to $31\%$ for EGR on Compas (DP)) means losing the possibly verified, controlled knowledge it carried.
+Keeping in mind that the all the presented fair models perform equally well in terms of accuracy and fairness metrics, on a given dataset, some methods thus seem more "efficient" (in terms of number of differences) in achieving fairness.
+On the other hand, others are possibly making sub-optimal changes to the predictions, with therefore a higher risk of affecting the behavior of the model in unanticipated ways.
+This may be an issue in contexts where updating a deployed (biased) model with a fair one that differs more than it is necessary (up to $31\%$ for EGR on Compas (DP)) means losing the possibly verified, controlled knowledge it carried.
 Similarly, it represents a source of inconsistency of decisions over time, which can be problematic, for instance in the context of customers facing different algorithmic decisions depending on which model is in production.
 In contexts where these questions represent crucial challenges, more "efficient" methods such as the post-processing ones should thus be favored.

-More generally, these differences between approaches suggest that they rely on different strategies to achieve fairness, putting into question the extent to which they focus on the same instances.
-We focus on this question in the next section.